Hepatitis B

 Hepatitis B infection can be prevented in different ways:

-- Vaccination offered to infants and those at high risk of infection (see below for more information)
+• Vaccination is also recommended for people at higher risk of infection (see below for more information)

 Hepatitis B vaccination